canelhasmateus/diamond/vault/TechSpec.md

 ---
 # TechSpec

-A document, usually written by an engineer, that describes how a feature, project, or service will work from a technical perspective.
+A piece of [[Documentation]], usually written by an engineer, that describes how a feature, project, or service will work from a technical perspective.

 ___